menu

 Also of interest is that Augusta has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Augusta telecommute to their jobs.
-Overall, about 11.47% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.47% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Augusta is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Augusta does not have a public transit system used by locals to get to and from work.

 The overall education level of Augusta is somewhat higher than in the average US city of 21.84%: 25.71% of adults 25 and older in the city have at least a bachelor's degree.